BayHep B Side Effects Center

 BayHep B (hepatitis b immune globulin human) is an immunization used for post-exposure prevention of infection with the hepatitis B virus in patients exposed to the virus under certain conditions (such as direct contact with blood or body fluids containing this virus).
-This medication may be available in generic form.
-Common side effects include local pain and tenderness at the injection site, hives, and allergic reactions.
+BayHep B may be available in generic form.
+Common side effects of BayHep B include:

 The dose of BayHep B is an injection of 0.06 mL/kg of body weight administered intramuscularly as soon as possible after exposure and within 24 hours, if possible.
 BayHep B may interact with other live virus vaccines.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 It is unknown if BayHep B can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Tell your doctor if you are pregnant before receiving BayHep B. Consult your doctor before breastfeeding.